 Are you thinking about going back to school or a vocational institute to strengthen your skill set for the work place?
 It’s possible that you might be eligible for Commissioner Approved Training.
 Click the heading above to learn more and see if you are eligible.

 So you’ve done the whole hearing and petition for review process, and unfortunately you still were denied benefits.
 You can appeal this denial to the Superior Court in your county.
 You have thirty days to file and serve your paperwork.
 It is going to take several months before you get an in person hearing- remember, you are now challenging the Employment Security Department- and not your employer.
 In the interim, the majority of clients obtain representation for this issue.
 If the claimant wins at this level, the claimant can receive attorney fees.
 Sometimes this is enough incentive for an attorney to represent a claimant at low-cost or pro-bono.
-Visit www.welaweb.org to find an attorney that may be able to assist you.
+Visit www.welaweb.org or your county bar association to find an attorney that may be able to assist you.
 Otherwise, click the heading above for instructions about filing an appeal in Superior Court.